-We spent months really pushing the limits of each base layer bottom.
+We spent months really pushing our limits while testing each base layer bottom.
 We hiked, climbed, ran, slept, biked and skied in each piece.
 We took them from the high mountains of Colorado to the cold oceans of the North Sea.
-Below we outline what we specifically did to evaluate each metric.
+Below we outline what we specifically did in order to evaluate each metric.

 We carefully observed and researched the fabric thickness and makeup of each pair of long underwear bottoms.
 In addition to simple observations, we braved the elements in these undies when it got cold.
 We tested throughout the Fall season, setting up camp outside as much as possible.
 We endured sub-zero temperatures and hiked uphill whenever we could see our breath.
 Ultimately we busted our buns to the point of perspiration and then just sat to see which pair of long underwear kept us the warmest when in motion as well as standing still.

 Testing Breathability and Drying Speed

 We performed a few different tests in order to assess breathability and drying speed.
 First, we ran and hiked in every article, both with and without additional layers.
 This provided us with excellent data on which products wicked and allowed moisture to move through the fabric.
 Second, we wanted to determine how well each layer would breathe so evaluated the porosity of the material, recording which fabric allowed for the wind to cut right through and provided the best level of evaporation.
 Lastly, we performed an in-lab dryer test.
 In this test, we weighed the dry weight (oz) of each product.
 Then we dunked each underwater for one minute to simulate the pieces getting drenched in a downpour.
 This allowed us to see how much each absorbed.
 After that, we put each article in the dryer for 10-minute increments, weighing each along the way.
 We stopped the test when the product got back to its dry weight.
 This test provided an objective measure for us to calculate the drying rate of each layer.